frslabs/forus-android/README.md

 #### Enabling Forus Proteus Antispoof SDK

-- To enable the antispoof functionality in the app, make sure you add `enableAntiSpoofEngine()` when contructing `ForusFaceConfig` object.
+- To enable the antispoof functionality in the app, make sure you add `enableAntiSpoofEngine()` when constructing `ForusFaceConfig` object.
 ```java

   // ...